iamdtang/skaterdav85.github.io/_posts/2015-01-12-jasmine-vs-mocha-chai-and-sinon.md

 var spy = jasmine.createSpy();
 ```

-Sinon breaks up mocking into 3 different groups: [spies](http://sinonjs.org/docs/#spies), [stubs](http://sinonjs.org/docs/#stubs), and [mocks](http://sinonjs.org/docs/#mocks).
-I don't know all of the differences between the 3 types, but a few differences that I have noticed are:
+Sinon breaks up mocking into 3 different groups: [spies](http://sinonjs.org/docs/#spies), [stubs](http://sinonjs.org/docs/#stubs), and [mocks](http://sinonjs.org/docs/#mocks), each with subtle differences.
+A few of these differences that I have noticed are:

 A spy in Sinon calls through to the method being spied on whereas you have to specify this behavior in Jasmine.
 For example: